Jumabek/learn_python/README.md

 ### Copies and views in Numpy
 In numpy we can check whether a variable is copy or view with `variable.flags.owndata` property of the `variable'

 #### 1-D array
-Slicing returns views
+Slicing operation returns views masking and integer indexing operations return copies
-masking returns copies